GuenterQuast/mimoCoRB/builddoc/index.rst

 The overarching class **buffer_control** provides methods to setup buffers and worker processes and to control the data acquisition process.
-The methods collected in the class *run_mimoDAQ*, in particular the function **run_mimoDAQ**, contains the code needed to run a real example of a data-acquisition suite defined in a configuration file specifying the ring buffers and associated, user-defined functions for data provisioning, filtering and storage.
+The methods collected in the class *run_mimoDAQ*, in particular the function **run_mimoDAQ**, contains the code needed to run an instance of a data-acquisition suite defined in a configuration file specifying the ring buffers and associated, user-defined functions for data provisioning, filtering and storage.
 *run_mimoDAQ* is controlled either by keyboard commands of from a graphical user interface; pre-defined conditions on the total number of events processed, the duration of the data taking run or finishing of the writer process to the first buffer due to source exhaustion can also be defined to end data taking.
 The class structure and dependencies are shown in the figure below.

 .. image:: class_structure.png
   :width: 1024
   :alt: The structure of a mimoCoRB project

 A sequence diagram of a a typical application, shown below, illustrates the interplay and dependencies of the classes described above.
 The script *run_daq.py* creates an instance of *run_mimoDAQ* and starts its *run()*-method.
-The interction with the user-supplied filter functions is handled by methods of the class *buffer_control*.
+The interaction with the user-supplied filter functions is handled by methods of the class *buffer_control*.

 .. image:: mimoCoRB_sequence.png
   :width: 1024
   :alt: Sequence diagram of a general mimoCoRB application

 For complex setups and longer data-taking periods it is important to gain a quick overview of the status of all buffers and to monitor long-term stability.
 Therefore, a graphical display with the processing rate of all buffers is provided by the class **bufferinfoGUI**.
 A text window receives frequent updates of the number of events processed by each buffer and of the buffer fill-levels.
-Klickable control buttons send information via a dedicated command queue to the calling process *run_mimoDAQ* and enable pausing, resuming and controlled ending of the data-acquisition processes.
+Clickable control buttons send information via a dedicated command queue to the calling process *run_mimoDAQ* and enable pausing, resuming and controlled ending of the data-acquisition processes.

 The suggested structure of the project work-space for *mimoCoRB* applications is as follows: